Where can I find the academic integrity policy?

 Where can I find general information about NYU’s PhD in Data Science program?

-Navigate to the NYU PhD in Data Science overview page.
+Navigate to our PhD Overview page.

 Is the degree offered online?

 No, we do not have an online program.

 Will most of the classes be offered at night?

 Most of the required courses are offered in the evenings.
 Elective courses are offered both during the day and in the evenings.